Application Process Overview

 Any person or business engaging in real estate transactions as an agent for another (including time share transactions) must first obtain a license from the Commission.

-The process for obtaining a license by examination is:
+The process for obtaining a license:

-Applicant contacts testing service to pay examination
+Applicant contacts testing service to schedule examination and pay examination fee.

 After applicant passes the examination, Commission determines whether applicant possesses the requisite "character" for licensure.

 - Commission issues license to qualified applicant.